Maryland Partnership for Children in Nature

 Governor O'Malley Renews The Stream Restoration Challenge

-New grant program open to local governments, schools and NGOs
+New grant program open to local governments, schools

 “Our Bay, Our Forested Streams, Our Children’s Future” Maryland’s Stream Restoration Challenge is a competitive grant program open to local governments and non-government organizations to establish 1,000 acres of stream-side forests by 2015.
 For the challenge, the State and its partners made $6 million available to plant forested stream buffers with the goals of improving Bay water quality and creating opportunities for middle and high school students to engage in service-learning and environmental literacy activities. $2 million dollars was awarded through the first round of funding.
 The remaining $4 million will be awarded to projects that begin after September 2, 2013 and will plant in fall 2013, spring 2014, and/or fall 2014.